Empathy anomalies in BPD: new study investigates how understanding others changes over time

 Summary

 This study looked at how empathy works in people with borderline personality disorder (BPD).
-Researchers used a computer test and questionnaires to measure two types of empathy: understanding others' thoughts and feeling others' emotions.
-About 30 participants were followed for 2 years to see if empathy changes with the severity of BPD.
-The goal was to learn more about the condition, not to test a treatment.
+Researchers used a computer test and questionnaires to measure two types of empathy: understanding others' thoughts and feeling their emotions.
+About 30 participants were assessed four times over two years to see if empathy changes with the severity of the condition.

 Get updates